Round Up for Kids’ Nutrition Education

 Imagine if every school, in every community had a school garden, a place where students could access hands-on learning, taste fresh produce, and bring classroom lessons to life.
 What would the future look like?

-At Sprouts, we support school gardens, knowing that children who grow their own fruits and vegetables tend to eat more fresh fruits and vegetables, and that with added cooking instruction, they’ll incorporate more of these healthy eating habits into their everyday lives.
-But school gardens do more than just grow produce – they support the whole child, benefitting their social, emotional, physical and mental health.
-Through STEM lessons and hands-on education in the garden, students develop leadership and team building skills while also learning about fresh, healthy food.
+At Sprouts, we support school gardens, knowing that children who grow their own fruits and vegetables tend to eat more fresh fruits and vegetables, and that when combined with cooking instruction, they’ll incorporate more of these healthy habits into their everyday lives.
+But school gardens do more than just grow food – they support the entire child, benefitting their physical and mental health.
+Through hands-on lessons in the garden, students develop leadership and team building skills while also learning about fresh, healthy food.

 Announcing Sprouts’ Round Up for Kids’ Nutrition Education

-Sprouts is pleased to invite our customers to round up their purchase in store to support kids gardening and nutrition education programs!
+Sprouts is pleased to invite our customers to round up their purchase in store to support kids’ gardening programs!

-Over 3 million students across the country are already being reached through programs funded by Sprouts, and with your donation, together, we can reach even more.
+Over 3 million students across the country are actively being reached by programs funded by Sprouts, and with your donation, we can help even more.

 What Will Donations Support?

-At the Sprouts Healthy Communities Foundation, our commitment is to help build, support and sustain school gardening initiatives, while also investing in teacher training and resources to help these programs to thrive.
+Our foundation is committed to helping build, support, and sustain school gardening programs, while also investing in teacher training and resources to help these programs to thrive.

-Some of the areas that funding will go to include:
+Some areas that Round Up funding will support include:

-• Garden Necessities (Seeds, Soil, Plant Food, etc.)
+• Garden Supplies (Seeds, Soil, Plant Food, etc.)

 • Garden Equipment & Tools